ABOUT

 THE DREAM TEAM

-We, the dream team who are coming together to launch this exciting new project are Rebecca Wilson and Jo Pudelko.
-As well as being successful creative practitioners, we bring a portfolio of skills to the task, with combined experience of several hundred years (ok it feels like that long, maybe it’s not) in craft teaching, events, and arts admin.
+Rebecca Wilson is the founder and manager of the Central Scotland School of Craft.
+As well as being a successful creative practitioner, she brings a portfolio of skills to the task, with more than two decades of experience in crafts, events, and arts administration.
 All of our guest tutors are selected for their high level of expertise in their respective fields, and for their highly respected teaching reputation.

 HAVE YOU VISITED OUR